 Dual console boats, often simply called “DCs,” have a steering station located on a starboard-side console and a passenger’s seat located behind a port-side console (i.e. two consoles).
 Although not designed at the outset for fishing, these kind of family-style boats can actually be set up for fishing as well, while providing some more comfort for those onboard who may not be throwing lines.
 This saltwater fishing boat is a popular choice for recreational cruisers and family anglers because the cockpit offers an additional console for storage (or a head), a comfortable “automotive-style” passenger seat to the port side of the driver and a dedicated bow seating area in front of the console.
 This is also a good cockpit layout and design for watersports boats, ski and wakeboarding boats, swimming, and other family-oriented activities.

 Flats boats are a specialized breed of small boats with very shallow drafts and large casting decks, used specifically for fishing flats, shallow bays, and the back-country.
 They are often maneuvered via “poling” – where the captain pushes the boat along with a pole standing on a platform on the stern of the boat.

 The term “skiff” is used to describe any open, small fishing boats.
 Although there’s no official cut-off, most people would consider a boat under 18 feet in length to be a skiff.
 They are simplistic in nature with plenty of advantages for fishing, including reaching hard to reach fishing grounds and sandbars due to their shallow draft hulls and smaller outboard engines.

-Sport Fishing Boats (Sportfishermen)
+Convertibles and Sport Fishing Yachts (Sportfishermen)